explaingit

 USE CASE 3

-Manage 10+ applications across multiple servers from a single dashboard instead of logging into each one.
+Manage multiple applications across several servers from a single web dashboard without writing any DevOps scripts.

 USE CASE 4